 Criminal Justice Studies (Certificate)

 We understand that having a program designed to help students succeed academically will help prepare them to enter the workforce, but it takes more than just having the right curriculum.
-Our criminal justice certificate program, 'Be Proud,' utilizes a block-scheduling format that mirrors the work environment.
-There is no better way to prepare our students for their ideal career than making the time spent in the classroom not feel like class at all, but rather like their dream job.
+Our criminal justice certificate program, 'Be Proud,' in conjunction with our Gateway to success program, utilizes a block-scheduling format that allows extended classroom contact in English and Math courses.
+The students are also introduced to the criminal justice curriculum in their first semester and continue taking classes in the major in the final semester of the certificate program.

 Class Structure and Schedule

-This schedule provides students with the opportunity to learn the skills essential to success while focusing on one subject at a time.
+This schedule provides students with the opportunity to learn the skills essential to success while focusing on a limited number of courses at a time while still allowing the students to earn 13-16 credit hours per semester!
 These skills include learning how to:

 - communicate in a professional manner